 All programs from Summer Reading will remain on our YouTube channel, so please feel free to watch and or listen again!

 Everyone knows how wonderful it is to lose yourself in a book.
 Lose yourself and now you will be rewarded!
 You will be asked to read three hours per week.
 You may log your time any time you want during the week.
+A week begins on Monday and ends on Sunday.
 There will be seven weeks of reading this year.
-If you read three hours per week you will earn a prize from a local business (such as Toot's Treats, Jordan's, Palace Theatre, Elevate, Kartville), plus be entered to win one of the gift certificates to restaurants in the area.
-Of course, we would like you to read some fiction, non fiction, biography and poetry each week.
+If you read three hours per week you will earn a weekly prize from a local business (such as Toot's Treats, Jordan's, Palace Theatre, Elevate, Kartville), plus be entered to win one of the gift certificates to businesses/restaurants in the area.
+Please consider reading fiction, non-fiction, biography and poetry to add variety to your reading.
 If you listen to Book Talks on Wednesdays that time counts for your reading logs.
 You may read books, magazines, newspapers or listen to audiobooks/eBooks or someone reading.
 It is so easy to log your reading in to Reader Zone.
 You may log it whenever it is convenient for you!
 You must have your time logged by Sunday of each week.
-A week begins on Monday and ends on Sunday.

-We will have two sets of gift bags, so if you read three hours for two of the first three weeks (Weeks 1-3-May 31st-June 20th) and two of the next three weeks (Weeks 4-6-June 21st- July 11th) you will have a chance to win one of 14 gift bags with cool prizes like passes to the Children's Discovery Museum, the Riverfront Museum, Caterpillar Visitors Center or Wheels O'Time Museum, gift certificates to Christ Orchard, Fired Up, Applebee's, Uptown Cafe, HyVee or Walmart.
-For the 7th week (July 12th-18th) if you log 3 hours of reading you will have a chance to win a Kindle donated by Mid Century.
-We will have pictures of the gift bags posted soon.
+We will have two sets of gift baskets, so if you read three hours for two of the first three weeks (Weeks 1-3-May 31st-June 20th) and two of the next three weeks (Weeks 4-6-June 21st- July 11th) you will have a chance to win one of 14 gift baskets with cool prizes like passes to the Children's Discovery Museum, the Riverfront Museum or Wheels O'Time Museum or gift certificates to Cerno's, Jen's Place, Red Carpet Car Wash or Tanner's .
+For the 7th week (July 12th-18th) if you log 3 hours of reading you will have a chance to win a Kindle donated by Mid Century (juvenile), $50 in gift certificates donated by Cerno's & Costco (youth) or $100 gift certificate donated by Merrick's Floorcovering (adult).
+There are pictures of the 1st round of baskets under pictures.
 We will randomly draw winners.

 In addition to turning in reading logs, you will be able to watch programs on our YouTube channel.
-Girl Scouts of Central Illinois on Monday, June 17th at 3:30 PM.
-More information to follow.
 On Tuesdays we will air our Craft Programs, on Wednesdays our Book Talks (for different age groups) and on Fridays our Programs.

 These are picture books for younger readers.

-1st-3rd grade Terry The Silver Chair (The Chronicles of Narnia # 4) by C. S. Lewis (you may listen to the first three books in the series on our YouTube channel as Terry has already recorded them).
+1st-3rd grade Mrs. Knight The Silver Chair (The Chronicles of Narnia # 4) by C. S. Lewis (you may listen to the first three books in the series on our YouTube channel as Terry has already recorded them).

-4th-6th grade Pat Grandma Dowdel series A Long Way from Chicago, A Year Down Yonder & A Season of Gifts by Richard Peck
+4th-6th grade Mrs. Vaughan A Long Way from Chicago by Richard Peck

-7th-8th grade Jennifer Sammy Keyes and the Hotel Thief (Sammy Keyes # 1) by Wendelin Van Draanen
+7th-8th grade Mrs. Collins Sammy Keyes and the Hotel Thief (Sammy Keyes # 1) by Wendelin Van Draanen

-High School Amy Everything Sad is Untrue by Daniel Nayeri.
+High School Mrs. McKinty Everything Sad is Untrue by Daniel Nayeri.

-June 18th Lynn Isbell M & M Science Experiment
+June 18th Mrs. Isbell M & M Science Experiment

-July 9th Mary Ann Hanlin Lorado Taft Dioramas (courtesy of the Elmwood
+July 9th Mrs. Hanlin Lorado Taft Dioramas (courtesy of the Elmwood

 July 16th The Food Mercenary Garden Fresh Basil Recipe